 Your water should be in the pH range of 6.8 to 7.4.
 If you know that your water source has chlorine, you must remove the chlorine before placing fish in your system.
 You can do this by purchasing a water purification system, removing chlorine through aeration, or leaving the water uncovered in a container for at least 24 hours.
 You can use a chlorine test to check if your water is chlorine free and safe for your fish, plants, and bacteria.
 A safe level of chlorine is less than 1 ppm.

 High carbon dioxide levels will make fish sluggish and cannot absorb enough oxygen through their gills.
 The recommended level for carbon dioxide should not exceed 20 ppm.
-Carbon dioxide is not a problem to systems with diffused aeration because it is vented off to the atmosphere through water agitation.
+Carbon dioxide is not a problem for systems with diffused aeration because it is vented off to the atmosphere through water agitation.

 Water Quality Testing